Salt Spring Island: Library

 Library facilities have existed on Salt Spring in one form or another since the early 1930s, but officially formed the Salt Spring Island Public Library Association in 1960.
 The demand for books and resources has only grown since then, requiring constant expansions over the years to accommodate the needs of the island residents.
 In December 2012, the new Salt Spring Island Public Library was opened.
-The library is staffed by two librarians, among other paid positions and 87 volunteers.

 Communications

 Telecommunications service providers include Telus and Shaw, with most wireless carriers providing coverage.
-The Island is served by the Ganges and Fulford Harbour exchanges.

-Active Radio Amateurs maintain wireless repeaters located on Mt Bruce.
+The island is served by the Ganges and Fulford Harbour exchanges.
+Active radio amateurs maintain wireless repeaters located on Mt Bruce.
 2 meter band (147.320 MHz).
 Coverage from Nanaimo, Vancouver and Victoria.

-Fire Rescue
+Fire rescue

-Salt Spring Island Fire Rescue (SSIFR) is the primary emergency response agency serving Salt Spring Island,.
+Salt Spring Island Fire Rescue (SSIFR) is the primary emergency response agency serving Salt Spring Island.
 Established in approximately 1946 to ensure the safety and well-being of the island's residents and visitors, SSIFR provides fire suppression, medical response, technical rescue, and public education services.
 Responding to approximately 750 calls per year, SSIFR plays a vital role in protecting the unique environment and vibrant community of Salt Spring Island.

-Search and Rescue
+Search and rescue

-The Royal Canadian Marine Search and Rescue Station 25 (RCMSAR25) is volunteer organization operated by the Gulf Island Marine Rescue Society (GIMRS) that maintains a permanent 24/7 marine search and rescue capability in the vicinity of Salt Spring Island BC Canada.
+The Royal Canadian Marine Search and Rescue Station 25 (RCMSAR25) is volunteer organization operated by the Gulf Island Marine Rescue Society (GIMRS) that maintains a permanent 24/7 marine search and rescue capability in the vicinity of Salt Spring Island.
 The organization responds to marine search and rescue emergencies as well as engaging with the local community through a variety of Marine Safety Awareness and Education Programs.

-RCMSAR25 consists of 30+ volunteer members – people of all ages - with a search and rescue vessel based at Vesuvius Harbour.
+RCMSAR25 consists of 30+ volunteer members with a search and rescue vessel based at Vesuvius Harbour.

 For land based Search and Rescue, Salt Spring Island Search & Rescue has been active in the community since 1989.
 They are a dedicated group of approximately 40 unpaid professional volunteers trained to search for, rescue and assist missing persons.
 Members are highly skilled in teamwork, ground search tactics, first aid, wilderness navigation, tracking, survival, radio communications, high-angle rope rescue, and helicopter safety.